The-An0nym/forum/README.md

 - [ ] Change the /functions/require/posts.php to match the /function/require/threads.php and adjust accordingly in thread.php and api/getThreads.php
 - [ ] Make login or sign-up pop-up hide when sign-up/login is pressed respectively
 - [ ] Delete button on profile page
+- [ ] Rethink moderation structure in the tables (i.e. how do I handle restoration?)

 - [ ] Make clearance levels, moderation tools, report system, history stack, etc.
 - [ ] Add ToS, Privacy Policy and cookies warning